 Confirmation bias, also called confirmatory bias or my side bias, is the tendency to search for, interpret, favor, and recall information in a way that confirms one’s preexisting beliefs or hypotheses, while giving disproportionately less consideration to alternative possibilities. ~Wikipedia

 10. We perceive patterns of new information as being more consistent with a stereotype then what it actually is.

-11. Information that is inconsistent with a stereotype gets our attention and that of other’s.
-A woman unafraid to be brash and bold or a man who shows emotion stand out.
+11. Information that’s inconsistent with a stereotypical belief gets our attention, other people’s, too.
+A woman who’s unafraid to be brash and bold or a man who shows emotion stand out.

 12. Stereotypes can be changed.
-If you’re caught in and being labeled by a stereotype, contradict it to change it.
+If you’re caught in and being labeled by one, contradict it to change it.